aasim-syed/UpdateTechwondoe/README.md

-# PROJECT FOR TECHWONDOE ✨✨✨
+# PROJECT FOR TECHWONDOE UPDATE✨✨✨

-TECHWONDOE-FRONTEND
+UPDATE TECHWONDOE-FRONTEND
 ### INTRO🐶❤️
 So, to begin with I am deeply thankful for you people for giving me this opportunity I have long been waiting for.
 I’ll always be grateful for you people.